TheAlgorithms/Java/CONTRIBUTING.md

 - Ask any question about how to use the repository in the [TheAlgorithms room in GITTER](https://gitter.im/TheAlgorithms/community?source=orgpage#) or [open a new issue](https://github.com/TheAlgorithms/Java/issues/new)

-:+1::tada: That's all you need to know about the process now it's your turn to help us improve the repository, thank you again! :+1::tada:
++1::tada: That's all you need to know about the process now it's your turn to help us improve the repository, thank you again! :+1::tada:
+This is amazing to work with you, wish all luck